hsghori/CS-Notes/high-performance-computer-architecture.md

 to a lag in improvements to optical drive technology.

 __Magnetic tape__ is a storage mechanism used as a backup storage mechanism.
-Magnetic tape has a large (basicaly infinite) memory capacity but must be accessed sequentialy and so are very slow.
+Magnetic tape has a large (basicaly infinite) memory capacity but must be accessed sequentially and so are very slow.

 We can see that these storage technologies are quite slow so we have developed __solid state disks__ (SSD) which try to make storage access time similar to that of DRAM.
 There are a few different options:
-- DRAM + battery is extrememly fast and reliable but is expensive and not suitable for storage
+- DRAM + battery is extremely fast and reliable but is expensive and not suitable for storage
-- Flash is slower than DRAM but still fast, relaiable, and not too expensive.
+- Flash is slower than DRAM but still fast, reliable, and not too expensive.

 ### Fault Tolerance
 __Dependability__ is a quality of a delivered service that justifies relying on the system to provide the service.
 A __dependable service__ is one that we can expect to provide a service.
 Note that our definition of __service__ here is a bit vague.
 A __specified service__ is an expected behavior and a __delivered service__ is the actual behavior.
 So a dependable service is a service where the delivered service matches the specified service.
-We gerenalize services at the module level - ie memory, processor, etc.
+We generalize services at the module level - ie memory, processor, etc.

 When a module deviates from the specified behavior it could have a:
-- fault: when something in the system deviates from specififed behavior
+- fault: when something in the system deviates from specified behavior
 - error: when the actual behavior of a component of the system deviates from what is expected
-- failure: when the system deviates from the expcted behavior of the system
+- failure: when the system deviates from the expected behavior of the system

 __Reliability__ is measured by assuming that the service can be in one of two states - service accomplishment and service interruption.
 We measure reliability by measuring continuous service accomplishment.
 We foten measure this using __mean time to failure__ (MTTF).

-__Availability__ is simiilar to reliability but is measured as service accomplishment as a fraction of total time.
-We can also measure availabiliity as __mean time to repair__ (MTTR).
+__Availability__ is similar to reliability but is measured as service accomplishment as a fraction of total time.
+We can also measure availability as __mean time to repair__ (MTTR).

 There are a few different types of faults:
-- hardwaare faults: when the hardwaare fails
+- hardwaare faults: when the hardware fails
 - design faults: flaws in software design or implementation
 - operation faults: faults caused by operator / user error
-- environmental faults: faults caused by the external environemnt (eg fire, power failure, etc).
+- environmental faults: faults caused by the external environment (eg fire, power failure, etc).
 - permanent fault: faults that are constant (once they occur they don't go away until fixed)
-- intermittent fault: faults that occur intermittenlty (eg they come and go)
+- intermittent fault: faults that occur intermittently (eg they come and go)
 - transient: faults that only last for a small amount of time

 Not all faults will result in an error.